OpenAutomationThings/librePAXOnlineConfigure/README.md

    1. Recommend testing pycomm3 works prior to trying the Spreadsheet
 3. Install libreoffice
 4. Open LibreOffice Calc
-5. Grab the .ods file from this repo (py file for reference only)
+5. Grab the .ods file from this repo (py script file is for reference only)
 6. Navigate to the tab for the PAX object you want to read
 7. Click 'Find Tags'
 8. Click 'Read Tags'